Eng-Elias/test-audio-cloning-and-video-dubbing/README_COQUI_DUBBER.md

 ## How It Works

 1. **Audio Extraction**: The script extracts the audio track from the input video
+2. **Music Extraction**: Demucs separates the background music from vocals
+3. **Audio Preprocessing**: Noise reduction is applied to improve transcription accuracy
-2. **Transcription/Translation**: Whisper processes the audio to generate timestamped text segments
+4. **Transcription/Translation**: Whisper processes the cleaned audio to generate timestamped text segments
-3. **Voice Synthesis**: Each text segment is synthesized using Coqui TTS
+5. **Voice Synthesis**: Each text segment is synthesized using Coqui TTS
+6. **Audio Mixing**: Synthesized speech is mixed with the extracted background music
-4. **Audio Alignment**: Synthesized speech is aligned with the original timing
+7. **Audio Alignment**: The mixed audio is aligned with the original timing
-5. **Video Merging**: The new audio track is merged with the original video
+8. **Video Merging**: The new audio track is merged with the original video

 ## Tips for Best Results

 - Use a higher-quality Whisper model (`medium` or `large`) for better transcription accuracy
 - For multi-speaker TTS models, try different speakers to find the most suitable voice
 - The XTTS v2 model provides the most natural-sounding results but requires more GPU memory
+- Adjust `--speech_volume` and `--music_volume` to find the perfect balance for your video
-- For videos with background music, the original music will be lost in the dubbed version
+- For videos with complex audio, try different Demucs models by editing the script
 - If you encounter CUDA out-of-memory errors, try using a smaller model or the `--cpu` option
+- For videos without background music, use `--no_music_extraction` to speed up processing

+## Music Extraction Feature

+One of the key features of this tool is the ability to preserve the original background music while replacing the speech.
+This is accomplished using:

+- **Facebook's Demucs**: A state-of-the-art music source separation model that can separate audio into drums, bass, other instruments, and vocals
+- **Advanced Vocal Removal**: Multiple techniques to ensure no speech from the original video bleeds into the background music
+- **Dynamic Audio Mixing**: Intelligent mixing that adjusts music volume during speech pauses

+You can control this feature with:
+- `--music_volume`: Adjust how prominent the background music is (0.5 by default)
+- `--no_music_extraction`: Skip music extraction if the video doesn't have background music

 ## Troubleshooting